Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Conclusions

 \section{Conclusions}

-We have presented a numerical integration scheme, the Schr\"odinger midpoint method, that applies to the generalized dynamics of SU($N$) spins, Eq.~\eqref{eq:gen_dynamics}.
+We have presented a numerical integration scheme, the Schr\"odinger midpoint method, that applies to the generalized spin dynamics, Eq.~\eqref{eq:gen_dynamics}.
 In the special case of the Landau-Lifshitz dynamics, Eq.~\eqref{eq:LL_dynamics}, this method reduces to previously known symplectic integrators~\cite{McLachlan15, Viviani20}.
 The Schr\"odinger midpoint method can be viewed as a special case of the Isospectral Midpoint Method~\cite{Modin20, Viviani20}, which applies to general Lie-Poisson systems.
-As applied to the generalized spin dynamics, our approach has the numerical advantage of describing the evolution of a vector (the coherent spin state) rather than that of a full matrix.
+Compared to IMM, our approach is specialized to Eq.~\eqref{eq:gen_dynamics}, which arises as a classical limit of quantum mechanics, and has the numerical advantage of describing the evolution of a single eigenvector vector (the coherent spin state) rather than that of a full matrix.
 The method exactly respects the local symplectic structure of the Lie-Poisson system, or equivalently, the \emph{global} symplectic structure of the Schr\"odinger equation, which may be understood as a canonical Hamiltonian system.
-We anticipate that this method will be of broad applicability to the study of spin $s > \frac{1}{2}$ systems with strong single-ion anisotropy, for which the spin quadrupole (and perhaps higher-order) moments cannot be ignored~\cite{Zhang21, Bai21, Akagi21, Remund22, Amari22, Zhang22}.
+We anticipate that this method will be of broad applicability to the study of spin $S > \frac{1}{2}$ systems with strong single-ion anisotropy, for which the spin quadrupole (and perhaps higher-order) moments cannot be ignored~\cite{Zhang21, Bai21, Akagi21, Remund22, Amari22, Zhang22}.

 \acknowledgments

 We thank Martin Mourigal and Ying Wai Li for insightful discussions.
 This work was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award No.~DE-SC0022311.